 In 1908 Revs.
-A. G. Murray and W. H. Murray selected a site in Mozambique, Mphatso, to start with reformed mission work in what was then a Portuguese colony with a strong Roman Catholic influence.
+A. G. Murray and W. H. Murray selected a site in Mozambique, Mphatso, to launch reformed mission work in what was then a Portuguese colony with a strong Roman Catholic influence.
 This mission would later grow into the Reformed Church in Mozambique or the Igreja Reformada em Moçambique (IRM).

-Because of health reasons and other practicalities, the main DRC mission station was moved from Mvera to Nkhoma in 1915.
+Because of health reasons and other factors, the main DRC mission station was moved from Mvera to Nkhoma in 1915.
 Other mission stations were also gradually established and developed; eventually, there were 14 in total.

-CCAP outreaches: The CCAP congregations have a strong missional aim both within and outside their own communities.
-As early as in 1932 the Presbytery of Nkhoma got involved in Mozambique to follow up on DRC mission work that had to be stopped because it was banned by the Portuguese government.
-Over the years, contact was kept up and eventually the Igreja Reformada em Moçambique was established in 1973 from this and other missionary endeavours.
-Congregations like Kaning’a, Msonkhamanja, Lilongwe, and so on started sending evangelists to the Tête Province in the north-west of Mozambique and many small congregations were established.
+CCAP outreaches: The CCAP congregations have a strong missional aim, both within and outside their communities.
+As early as 1932, the Presbytery of Nkhoma was involved in Mozambique to follow up on the DRC mission work that had to be halted because it was banned by the Portuguese authorities.
+As time passed, contact was maintained, and eventually the Igreja Reformada em Moçambique was established in 1973 from these and other missionary endeavours.
+Congregations like Kaning’a, Msonkhamanja, Lilongwe, and so on started sending evangelists to the Tête Province in the northwest of Mozambique and many small congregations were established.
 In this way, they helped to build the IRM Mphatso Synod.

 Under the dedicated guidance of their previous medical director, Dr Reynier Ter Haar, significant progress has been made in terms of combatting malaria and reducing mother and child mortality.

-There is also a strong link between individual URCSA and DRC Western Cape congregations on the one hand and CCAP, Nkhoma Synod congregations on the other hand, as well as between individual church leaders.
+Similarly, there is a strong bond between individual URCSA and DRC Western Cape congregations and CCAP Nkhoma Synod congregations, as well as between individual church leaders.
 The DRC Kenridge congregation (in Bellville, Cape Town) has, for example, been working with the Josophat Mwale Theological Institute at Nkhoma for several years.
-They also played a supportive role when Dr Davidson Chifungo and Dr Phoebe Chifungo, his wife, completed their masters and doctoral degrees at Stellenbosch University.
-Many ministers from Nkhoma Synod have, in fact, been helped to complete postgraduate studies by means of the Witness Ministry (DRC Family Cape Region).
+They also played a supportive role when Dr Davidson Chifungo and his wife Dr Phoebe Chifungo completed their master’s and doctoral degrees at Stellenbosch University.
+Many ministers from Nkhoma Synod have been helped to complete postgraduate studies by means of the Witness Ministry.

 The CCAP is a shining light for the gospel in the warm heart of Africa!